scanse/sweep-3d-scanner/README.md

 # 3D Scanner Node Web Application
 The sweep-3d-scanner is an open source community project.
 The goal is to make an inexpensive, portable and easy to use 3D scanner.
+Currently the software is still under heavy development, and should not be considered stable.
+Users are encouraged to experiment with the software, report bugs and contribute fixes!

 ![homepage](https://s3.amazonaws.com/scanse/3D-Scanner/docs/imgs/webapp/homepage_1.PNG)